badal-io/airflow2-local-ci-cd/ci-cd/README.md

 3. To add <ins>environment variables</ins> to Composer Env, update the `variables/composer-env-vars` file with your key-value pairs (comma separated).
 Example:  `FOO=BAR`

-4. To add <ins>Airflow variables</ins> for Compose, updatethe `variables/composer-airflow-vars.json` ith your key-value pairs (comma separated).
+4. To add <ins>Airflow variables</ins> for Compose, update the `variables/composer-airflow-vars.json` with your key-value pairs (comma separated).
 Example:  `"key":"value"`

-5. Malually add secrets as environment variables via the Compose UI - ENVIRONMENT VARIABLES tab (for example SENDGID API KEY).
+5. Malually add secrets as environment variables via the Compose UI --> ENVIRONMENT VARIABLES tab (for example SENDGID API KEY).

 6. Add your Py dependencies to the `docker/requirements-composer.txt` file